Frequently Asked Questions

 Q: I'm not sure if my child will perform on the recital.
 Does he or she have to?

 A: Recitals are not mandatory, and at our Studio we never want our students to do something they are uncomfortable with.
 Our recitals are fun, low-pressure events and if you think your child may be a bit shy about performing the first time, please come and just listen and watch a recital.
-We will gladly help encourage participation if you would like us too.
+We will gladly help encourage participation if you would like us to.

 Q: I have children of all different ages and I want them to start music this year.
 What should I do?

 A: Children birth to 5 years old excel in group learning environments.
 Music Together is our age-appropriate program for that age group.
 If they're 5 and above, piano is a great instrument to begin on for private lessons.
 Other instruments are usually best saved for 7-9 year olds and above.
+We also have group classes, some of which begin at age 3 or 4!

 Q: Can both my children be in music lessons with different teachers at the same time?

 In most cases scheduling can be customized to suit your needs.
 We would just ask that you be flexible with the day and time you are requesting when you initially set up your children’s music lessons.
-Once your schedule been established, that day and time belongs to you.

 Q: Do you teach adults?